ajaysenareddy/urDashboard/README.md

 ## ⚛️ Why Vanilla JS?

-Despite having **hands-on experience with ReactJs**, I chose to build **UrDashboard** in **vanilla JavaScript** to ensure lightweight performance and avoid unnecessary dependencies for a Chrome extension.
+Although I'm comfortable with React, I chose to build UrDashboard using vanilla JavaScript to keep the extension lightweight and free of unnecessary dependencies—ideal for browser performance and quick load times.

 This project was structured with **React-like principles** in mind: